lwoodson/sql_mapper/README.md

 ### Single Result Shortcut ###

 A fetch_one shortcut exists to fetch a single result.
-All of the other options and behavior apply to both fetch and fetch_one.
+All options and behavior apply to both fetch and fetch_one.

 ```ruby
 foo = ActiveRecord::SqlMapper.fetch_one :query => "select * from foos limit 1"